 - Provide the following values to configure the SP and click Update:

 - Assertion Consumer URL: The URL to which the IDP sends the SAML response.
 E.g.,

 - Enable Response Signing: true

 - Audience: URL of the token API.
 E.g.,

 Let's see how to get a signed SAML2 token (encoded assertion value) when authenticating against a SAML2 IDP.
 With the authentication request, you pass attributes such as the SAML2 issuer name, token endpoint and the restricted audience.
 In this guide, we use a command-line client program developed by WSO2 to create the 64-bit, URL-encoded SAML assertion.

 - Combine the consumer key and consumer secret keys as

 consumer-key:consumer-secret.
 Encode the combined string using base64 ( Here's an example consumer key and secret combination:

-Assuming that both the client and the API Gateway run on the same server, the Token API URL is
+Go to the extracted folder using the command line and execute the following command.
+We assume that both the client and the API Gateway run on the same server.
+Therefore, the Token API URL is

-For example, the following Curl command is used to access the Token API.
-It generates an access token and a refresh token.
-You can use the refresh token at the time aor Curl.
-The parameters are explained below:
+Access the Token API using a REST client such as curl.
+For example, the following cURL command generates an access token and a refresh token.
+You can use the refresh token at the time a